-- 16 Disconnect the battery negative (earth) lead (refer to Chapter 5, Section 1).
-17 Detach the air hoses from the check valve - (see illustration) - 18 Hold the lower tube nut at the base of the valve firm with a suitable spanner, and unscrew the valve using a spanner fitted on the upper nut. - 19 Refit in the reverse order of removal.
+- 16 Disconnect the battery negative (earth) lead (refer to Chapter 5, Section 1).17 Detach the air hoses from the check valve - 17 Detach the air hoses from the check valve (see illustration). - 18 Hold the lower tube nut at the base of the valve firm with a suitable spanner, and unscrew the valve using a spanner fitted on the upper nut. - 19 Refit in the reverse order of removal.
 Ensure that the valve is correctly positioned before fully tightening the tube nut against the valve nut.